20 best PlayStation Plus games for PS4 & PS5 in August 2022

 Bloodborne – PS4

 But something just hits different in the dark and depressing streets of Yharnam that unsettle you and make exploring so endlessly addictive.
 Unspeakable terror awaits around every corner and the faster-than-normal gameplay keeps you on your toes — curled toes, that is.
+While Bloodborne has yet to receive a remaster or updated PS5 version, you’ll still be able to experience one of the best souls games out there on your PS4 or PS5 thanks to PS Plus.

 Control – PS4